canbatuhan/smpai/README.md

 - Configure state machines easily, through configuration files such as JSON, YAML, etc.
 - Build state machines in the background, so the programmer will not be dealing with any unnecessary coding.
-- Run state machines by sending events (can be custom objects, or just strings) and execute custom actions (pre-written packages, modules and functions) while running.
+- Run state machines and execute custom actions (pre-written packages, modules and functions) while running.

 ## Context
 - ### Different Types Of State Machines